-The Core Strategy policies (with the prefix 'CS'), of which there are 19, were used 152 times.
-The most frequently used policies were CS7: 'The Amount of Housing Required (used 36 times), CS2: 'The Location and Nature of Development (used 32 times) and CS4: 'Protecting our Assets' (used 31 times).
+The Core Strategy policies (with the prefix 'CS'), of which there are 19, were used 274 times.
+The most frequently used policies were CS2: 'The Location and Nature of Development (used 58 times) and CS4: 'Protecting our Assets' (also used 58 times).

-Those Core Strategy policies not used were Policy CS6: 'The Ipswich Policy Area', CS10: 'Ipswich Garden Suburb', CS11: 'Gypsy and Traveller Accommodation', CS16 'Green Infrastructure, Sport and Recreation', CS18 'Strategic Flood Defence' and CS20: 'Key Transport Proposals'.
+The Core Strategy policies not used were Policy CS6: 'The Ipswich Policy Area', CS11: 'Gypsy and Traveller Accommodation', CS18 'Strategic Flood Defence' and CS20: 'Key Transport Proposals'.
 These policies are strategic in nature and are still required throughout the life of the plan.

-The Development Management policies (with the prefix 'DM'), of which there are 28, were used a total of 1,472 times.
-The most frequently used policies were DM5: 'Urban Design Quality' (used 330 times), DM12: 'Extensions to Dwellinghouses and the Provision of Ancillary Buildings' (used 191 times), DM8: 'Heritage Assets and Conservation' (used 145 times) and DM10: 'Protection of Trees and Hedgerows' (used 142 times).
+The Development Management policies (with the prefix 'DM'), of which there are 28, were used a total of 2,129 times.
+The most frequently used policies were DM5: 'Urban Design Quality' (used 486 times), DM12: 'Extensions to Dwellinghouses and the Provision of Ancillary Buildings' (used 298 times), DM26: 'Protection of Amenity' (used 207 times), DM8: 'Heritage Assets and Conservation' (used 197 times) and DM10: 'Protection of Trees and Hedgerows' (used 204 times).

-The number of times policies were used declined during the 2020/2021 monitoring period, despite the Council continuing to accept and process planning applications expediently throughout the pandemic.
+The number of times policies were used increased during the 2021-2022 monitoring period, recovering from a dip during the previous monitoring period.